Hyurl/cool-node/README.md

 or WebSocket) by subdomains, you can use more than one subdomain to write any count of applications as you want.

+## Multi-Processing Development

+Node.js is a server environment runs in single thread, although asynchronous I/O gives the power to handle high concurrency, but it's not enough!
+Multiprocessing allows you running multiple server instances in your system, taking absolute advantages of multiple CPUs, and improve several times of efficiency of your website.

 ## Example

 In JavaScript (`/App/Controllers/HttpTest.js`):